-Top 10 Best Waterproof Watches for Men
+10 Best Waterproof Watches for Men

 So if you want a “waterproof” watch — a watch that you don’t have to worry about getting it wet — just make sure you match your WP (wet propensity) with your W (watch).
 Are you going to be doing any deepwater scuba diving?
 No. So you don’t need a diver’s watch.
 Are you training for Ironman, and you’ll be swimming?
 Yes, so make sure your watch is at least 10 ATM.
 Are you allergic to water?
 Go ahead and forget about the whole waterproof/water resistant thing, get yourself something in Hello Kitty, and get help for that allergy!

+In the meantime, take a moment to watch a cool little Vimeo video from Hodinkee.com (a great website for high-end watch collectors) that shows what Rolex does when it runs one of its pieces through the water resistance test.
+We can’t vouch for the music in the video, but we do dig the cool retro equipment in the lab.
+(And, no, Rolex isn’t represented in this list because it was outside our price point parameters.)

+We also included videos after many of the reviews.
+Mostly, the videos are simply there to give a better idea of what the watch looks like.
+Some of the videos are better than others and we’re not endorsing any of them.

-One Last Word…About Marketing
+One Last Word: Marketing and Waterproof Watches

 Now that you got the guidelines, you’ll see that the manufacturers will often veer outside the swim lanes and say that their watch is “waterproof” or that their 3 ATM watch is okay for swimming.
 That’s when you, the consumer, need to make the decision.
+We hope that our guidelines will give you a clear idea of everything you need to know so you can make a smart buying decision.
 As for the look?
-We’re here to help!
+That’s also up to you and we’re here to help with our 10 Best Waterproof Watches for Men.

 1. Seiko SKX007 Diver’s Watch

+UPDATE – Price reduced by almost $15 (5/11/18, tr).
 For this piece, we think it’s sufficient to say “It’s great looking.
 You can wear it scuba diving.
 It’s a great price.
 Get it.”
 All simply true, but we have a few more things to say about the Seiko Men’s SKX007.
 For starters, it is almost the quintessential diver’s watch look.
 The black rubber band, the stainless steel case, the black dial with easy-to-see white, luminescent (glow-in-the-dark) hour and minute marks.
 Water resistant to 200 meters (660 feet), the Seiko is rock solid in performance, fantastic in appearance, and almost too good to be true in price.
 In fact, Jack Forster, editor-in-chief at the great watch website, Hodinkee, says this beauty is “…a rebuke to over-priced, over-decorated ‘luxury’ dive watches everywhere – and a perennially fantastic value proposition.”
 If you want to notch it up with Seiko a bit, this version (called “The Turtle”) is a great value.
 Of course, they’re both automatic, so the watch stays powered as long as you do (i.e., your movement winds it).

 Buy the Seiko SKX007 Diver’s Watch here.

-Note: UPDATE – This post was updated May 11, 2018.
-We have noted the UPDATES to pay particular attention to (discount!) where applicable below.